 - Musicalis Interruptus: The musicians suddenly stop the song for Lilo's hula upon noticing she left mid-performance to find Stitch.

-- Nice Job Breaking It, Hero!: The whole cause of the movie was because the space police arrested Jumba and unplugged Stitch before his molecules were full charged.
+- Nice Job Breaking It, Hero: The whole cause of the movie was because the space police arrested Jumba and unplugged Stitch before his molecules were fully charged.
 As Jumba put it, "Those idiot police!"

 - No Antagonist: There is no true villain here.
 The real conflict comes from Stitch malfunctioning and his impending death.
 Mertle does cause some issues for Lilo early on, but that's because Mertle is being a bully to Lilo as usual.

 - Oddly Named Sequel 2: Electric Boogaloo: It's called Lilo & Stitch 2, but this is referring to the fact that it is chronologically the second film in the franchise, not the second released (that would be Stitch!
 The Movie).
 It is also the only film in the franchise to receive a subtitle, which Rhymes on a Dime here.
 Oddly enough, the subtitle Stitch Has a Glitch does not appear within the film itself, which suggests that it was a marketing decision for the video release.

 - "Pan Up to the Sky" Ending: The movie ends with a shot of the night sky as Lilo and Nani know their mother is watching them.

 - Papa Wolf: Jumba, in a flashback when Stitch has just been created, and Jumba is attempting to charge Stitch's molecules, only for the Galactic Police to come bursting in, becomes one to Stitch as he tries to stop the Galactic Police from taking Stitch away:Galactic Officer: You are under arrest for illegal genetic experimentation.

 Jumba: You idiots, you will ruin everything!
 Oh no!